appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 </dd>

+7. Enable the Server-side pagination property in the Table.

-7. Set the Table widget's **OnPageSizeChange** and **onPageChange** to execute the `GetProducts` query.
+8. Set the Table widget's **OnPageSizeChange** and **onPageChange** to execute the `GetProducts` query.

-You've successfully integrated query modules; If dynamic inputs are not provided, it defaults to predetermined values.
+You've successfully integrated query modules; If dynamic inputs are not provided, it sets to default values.